 The effect of changes to total estimated contract cost or revenues, if any, are recognized in the period in which they are determined.
 Revenue recognized to date in excess of amounts received from customers is classified as current assets under real estate property under development.
 Amounts received from customers in excess of revenue recognized to date are classified as current liabilities under customer deposits.
-As of December 31, 2006 and 2007, the amounts received from customers in excess of revenues recognized were US\$18.5 million and US\$52.0 million, respectively.
+As of December 31, 2007 and 2008, the amounts received from customers in excess of revenues recognized were US\$52.0 million and US\$2.9 million, respectively.

-Any losses incurred or forecast to occur on real estate transaction are recognized in the period in which the loss is first anticipated.
+Any losses incurred or forecast to occur on real estate transactions are recognized in the period in which the loss is first anticipated.
+During 2008, one project recognized US\$21.8 million in expected losses from sales.
+This project was also evaluated for impairment (see note 2(g) above).